kuriboojack/github-unity-project-01/README.md

 10. etc...

 All asset used in this project must be only from unity official free templates(for standardization purpose).
-Do not use asset that is not provided by unity officially Everything is focused on creating gameplay mechanics only.
+Do not use asset that is not provided by unity officially.
+Everything is focused on creating gameplay mechanics only.

 Thank you and if this one running well, anyone can use this template to ACTUALLY kickstart their third person shooter game and don't have to deal with confusing tutorials and useless/messy template out there.
+You can also may use it for your commercial projects and dont forget to gives me credits by mentioning my names.
 I will publicise this and then upload some video footage on my youtube channel: https://www.youtube.com/@kuriboojack6051